Written by Advanced Speech Pathologist, Christine Bosch.

-Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder that affects three main areas of an individual’s life: communication, social interaction and repetitive and restricted behaviours.
+Autism Spectrum Disorder (ASD), or autism, is a neurodevelopmental disorder that affects three main areas of an individual’s life: communication, social interaction and repetitive and restricted behaviours.

 Signs of autism can include: